pantheon-systems/documentation/source/_docs/load-and-performance-testing.md

   * [Jmeter](http://jmeter.apache.org)
   * [Locust](http://locust.io/)

-  The Pantheon onboarding team uses Locust, an open source load testing tool, because it's fairly easy to build out test scripts and it allows you to crawl the site instead of using predefined URLs.
-Crawling the site has the added benefit of hitting every page that is linked to anywhere on the site.
-This exposes edge case performance bottlenecks that would have gone undetected under more rigid tests.
+  The Pantheon onboarding team uses Locust, an open source load testing tool.
+Locust makes it easy to build out test scripts, and it allows you to crawl the site instead of using predefined URLs.
+Crawling the site has the added benefit of loading every page that is linked to anywhere on the site.
+This exposes edge case performance bottlenecks that would have gone undetected under tests with predifined URLs.

-  Ultimately, is doesn't matter what tool you decide to use as long as it allows you to test your site properly.
+  Ultimately, it doesn't matter what tool you use as long as you to test your site properly.
 Be sure to allow for any authenticated traffic as well as anonymous.

-3. Determine how much load to apply for your test.
+3. Determine how much load to apply.

   * **Performance Tests**: Smaller loads should suffice, as you should be able to see transactional bottlenecks with 10-20 concurrent users.
   * **Load Tests**: Determine how many concurrent users the site is expected to serve based on historical analytics for the site.
 Identify the peak hourly sessions and average session duration, then do some math: `hourly_sessions / (60 / average_duration) = Concurrent Users`